 As a result of their design, sails do not achieve a pure forward force with most of the force being sideways, becoming greater as a boat sails closer to the wind.

-This leeway force, to be effective, must be converted into forward speed instead of the boat going sideways or blowing over.
+This leeway force, to be effective, must be converted into forward speed instead of the sailboat going sideways or blowing over.

 This is achieved somewhat with using a hydrofoil such as centreboard or daggerboard providing leeward resistance.
 Along with minimizing hull and air resistance the sailboat moves forward with the crew's skills and weight to keep the boat upright.